radius-project/docs/docs/content/concepts/environments-concept/_index.md

 ## Example: Handoff between teams

-In this example there are two teams within an organization: a central administration team and a development team.
-The central administration team is responsible for managing the environment and the central infrastructure resources, and the development team is responsible for the application definition and deployment.
+In this example there are two teams within an organization: a central operations team and a development team.
+The central ops team is responsible for managing the environment and the central infrastructure resources, and the development team is responsible for the application definition and deployment.

 A typical workflow for this team structure would look like:

-1. The administrator initializes a new environment, configured with a compute runtime setup with networking, identity, diagnostics, and other configuration that matches their org's requirements.
+1. The ops team initializes a new environment, configured with a compute runtime setup with networking, identity, diagnostics, and other configuration that matches their org's requirements.
 1. The developer authors a Radius application template, including containers for their services, connectors for their infrastructure, and routes/gateways for their networking.
 1. The developer deploys the app template to the Radius environment
    - The app's containers automatically run on the container runtime